KnotDing/LockIt/README_en.md

 *   **Bluetooth Device Monitoring**: Constantly monitors the signal strength (RSSI) of your chosen Bluetooth device.
 Super precise, super reliable! 📡
 *   **Automatic Lock/Screen Saver**: When your Bluetooth signal gets weak (you've wandered off!), LockIt will, after a short delay, automatically lock your macOS screen or start that snazzy screen saver.
 Your privacy is safe with us! 🛡️
 *   **Smart Screen On**: Back at your desk?
-As soon as your device's signal is strong again, your screen will light up automatically, seamlessly picking up where you left off! 💡
+As soon as your device's signal is strong again, your screen will light up automatically, seamlessly picking up where you left off! 💡 (New "Wake on Auto-Lock Only" option to control whether to wake up when not locked by this app)
 *   **Configurable Thresholds**: You're in control!
-Customize the weak signal strength and screen-on signal strength thresholds to perfectly match your habits. 📏
+Customize the lock threshold and wake threshold to perfectly match your habits. 📏
-*   **Flexible Timeouts**: Set those weak signal and disconnection timeouts just right to avoid any accidental triggers.
+*   **Flexible Timeouts**: Set those weak signal timeout and disconnect timeout just right to avoid any accidental triggers.
 Smooth sailing all the way! ⏳
 *   **Launch at Login**: Set it and forget it!
 Opt to automatically launch LockIt when macOS starts, so it's always ready to protect your digital space. 💻
 *   **Remembers Last Selected Device**: LockIt has a good memory!
 It'll recall your last connected Bluetooth device and try to hook up with it on the next launch.
 Easy peasy! 🧠
 *   **Sleek Menu Bar Integration**: A tiny, elegant icon in your menu bar that's always there, showing you the status at a glance.
 Simple and effective! 🖥️
-*   **Pause Media on Lock**: When you step away, LockIt doesn't just lock your screen; it can also pause your music or videos!
+*   **Pause on Lock**: When you step away, LockIt doesn't just lock your screen; it can also pause your music or videos!
 Keep your privacy intact and avoid disturbing others. 🔇

 ### 🚀 How to Get Started (It's a Breeze!)